GODZILLA, KING OF THE MONSTERS

 Godzilla, King of the Monsters, the dubbed American version released in 1956, adds new footage shot with Raymond Burr as a journalist present during the events.
 This is at least sensitively done, if not entirely convincing.
 The use of Raymond Burr as a foreigner also allows for natural Japanese dialogue and minimal dubbing unfortunately all that Burr gets to do is sit back, chew his pipe and comment on proceedings.
 In the 1990s, a version released to video and cinematically to revival houses entitled simply Godzilla, which restored the original Japanese print in subtitles and removes the Raymond Burr scenes.
 This is the superior version of the two.

-Godzilla was the ninth film made by director Inoshiro Honda, born Ishiro Honda but usually billed as Inoshiro Honda on his films.
+Godzilla was the ninth film made by director Ishiro Honda, born Ishiro Honda but usually billed as Ishiro Honda on his films.
 After Godzillas success, Honda almost exclusively became identified with the Japanese monster and science-fiction film.
-His other films outside of the Gozilla series include:- Rodan the Flying Monster (1956), The Mysterians (1957), The H-Man (1958) about a radioactive blob that can dissolve people, the Yeti film Half-Human (1958), Varan the Unbelievable (1958), the space opera Battle in Outer Space (1961), Mothra (1962), the space opera Gorath (1962), Atragon (1963) about a super-submarine, Attack of the Mushroom People/Matango, Fungus of Terror (1963), Dagora the Space Monster (1964), The Human Vapor (1964) about a gaseous villain, Frankenstein Conquers the World (1965), War of the Gargantuas (1966), King Kong Escapes (1967), the submarine adventure Latitude Zero (1969) and Yog The Monster from Outer Space (1970).
+His other films outside of the Gozilla series include:- Rodan the Flying Monster (1956), The Mysterians (1957), The H-Man (1958) about a radioactive blob that can dissolve people, the Yeti film Half-Human (1958), Varan the Unbelievable (1958), the space opera Battle in Outer Space (1961), Mothra (1962), Gorath (1962) about a rogue planet, Atragon (1963) about a super-submarine, Attack of the Mushroom People/Matango, Fungus of Terror (1963), Dagora the Space Monster (1964), The Human Vapor (1964) about a gaseous villain, Frankenstein Conquers the World (1965), War of the Gargantuas (1966), King Kong Escapes (1967), the submarine adventure Latitude Zero (1969) and Yog The Monster from Outer Space (1970).